 Suspicious activity surrounded the 2018 Venezuelan presidential election.
 In the months leading up to the election, Maduro blocked opposition parties from participating or campaigning and arrested opposition candidates.

-After voting, many people visited “Red Spots,” pro-government booths where they could receive government subsidized food boxes, and give “their names to workers who were keeping lists of those who had voted.”
-Although workers claimed there was no effort to “link a pro-Maduro vote to future food deliveries,” one woman said she felt “compelled to vote for Mr. Maduro” and feared she would lose her government job if she did not give her name at the Red Spot.
+After voting, many people visited “Red Spots,” pro-government booths where they could receive government-subsidized food boxes and give “their names to workers who were keeping lists of those who had voted.”
+Although workers claimed there was no effort to “link a pro-Maduro vote to future food deliveries,” one woman said she felt “compelled to vote for Mr. Maduro” and feared losing her government job if she did not give her name at the Red Spot.

 The results revealed Maduro had received 5.8 million votes (for comparison, he received 7.5 million votes in the 2013 election after Chavez’s death).
-His main rival Henri Falcón, who ran even though fellow opposition members called for an election boycott, received 1.8 million votes.
-Maduro claimed victory, but the organization Observación Ciudadana (Citizen Observation) and several international organizations denounced the results, listing cases of coercion, intimidation, and the fact that only 46% of Venezuelans voted on election day.
-For the 3 previous presidential elections in 2006, 2012, and 2013, between 70 and 80 percent of the population voted.
+His main rival, Henri Falcón, who ran despite fellow opposition members calling for an election boycott, received 1.8 million votes.
+Maduro claimed victory, but Observación Ciudadana (Citizen Observation) and several international organizations denounced the results, listing cases of coercion, intimidation, and the fact that only 46% of Venezuelans voted on election day.
+For the three previous presidential elections in 2006, 2012, and 2013, between 70 and 80 percent of the population voted.

-To understand more about how Venezuela’s 2018 elections violated Venezuelan Law and internationally recognized standards, take a look at this infographic.
+To understand more about how Venezuela’s 2018 elections violated Venezuelan Law and internationally recognized standards, look at this pamphlet.

 Current Challenges